A Bit Shook Up

 “Say that the gun Henry had was just a toy.
 Then get the people out onto the street – the worse it gets, the better.”

-Moments later he and his sidekick, Craig McQuarrie were led out of The Loyal Bar by DS Canning in handcuffs “like two wee mice”.
+Moments later he and his sidekick, McQuarrie were led out of The Loyal Bar by DS Canning in handcuffs “like two wee mice”.

-But as he left, Dan Gordon’s Rab McKendry called Lee all the names under the sun for putting Henry’s life at risk.
+But as he left, Dan Gordon’s Rab McKendry called him all the names under the sun for putting Henry’s life at risk.

 In Blackthorn, Helen deployed Grace to get Henry to open up about what happened but he wasn’t all that keen.